 If you're guilt-prone, you're already aware that doing something wrong might have negative consequences.
 When you know you might feel bad about doing something, you're likely to think twice about it, so you can make a decision that you can live with if anyone finds out.

-Sometimes you might do something that makes you feel guilty enough to want to make amends.
+Sometimes you might do something that makes you feel the guilt enough to want to make amends.
 It can be healthy to recognize that you made a mistake.
 For example, you might have accepted too much change from a cashier, but that doesn't mean you are a horrible person overall.
 It just means that you did one thing that may conflict with your or society's morals.

 When you feel guilt instead of shame, you see the occasional error as separate from who you are.
 You're still a good person, and you can make amends when you do something wrong.
 Essentially, everyone makes mistakes from time to time.
 It's part of being human, and it's healthy to accept that.
 Overwhelming feelings of guilt can quickly turn into shame, but if you can deal with your guilt in a healthy way instead of letting it spiral out of control, it can have some powerful benefits.